Updated February 2021

 B4 no 64 ‘Norfolk’.

-Robert Billinton designed his B2 4-4-0 engines to replace the aging Gladstones, but it quickly became clear that these engines were too small and too lightly built to provide the power necessary to pull the increasingly heavy express trains.
+Robert Billinton designed his B2 4-4-0 engines to replace the aging Gladstones and G class singles, but it quickly became clear that these engines were too small and too lightly built to provide the power necessary to pull the increasingly heavy express trains.
 In 1899 the LBSC Board gave consent for the construction of 20 new engines, with wheels and chassis of the B2, but larger in every other respect.

 Most were built by Sharp Stewart & Co, and were an immediate success.
 The class eventually totalled 33 engines.